Kijua Sanders-McMurtry

 Originally from Pasadena, California, Sanders-McMurtry was inspired to become a full-time diversity educator after the deaths of Matthew Shepard and Sakia Gunn.
 Both individuals were targeted and killed because of their gender and sexual identities.

-A nationally recognized advocate for diversity and inclusion, Sanders-McMurtry has been quoted in publications including the Chronicle of Higher Education, Inside Higher Education and Insight into Diversity magazine.
-Her research has been published in the Journal of Higher Education and she has presented nationally at a wide range of conferences and institutions.
+A nationally recognized advocate for diversity and inclusion, Sanders-McMurtry has been quoted in publications including the Chronicle of Higher Education, Inside Higher Education, Forbes Magazine and Insight into Diversity magazine.
+She has published book chapters, peer-reviewed journal articles and widely presented at academic conferences.
+Her research focuses on gender based inequities and the historical activism of Black women鈥檚 organizations.

-She has held numerous leadership positions, including serving as the co-chair for trans inclusion with the National Association of Student Personnel Administrators, and was named a Diamond Honoree with the American College Personnel Association.
-She previously worked at Georgia State University and ORC Macro, a public-health research firm.
+She has held numerous leadership positions, including serving as the co-chair for trans inclusion with the National Association of Student Personnel Administrators (NASPA), and was named a Diamond Honoree with the American College Personnel Association (ACPA).

-Sanders-McMurtry holds a doctorate in educational policy studies, a graduate certificate in women’s studies, as well as master’s and bachelor’s degrees in sociology from Georgia State University.
-A high school dropout, she credits her non-traditional academic journey to her mentors at Pasadena City College, where she completed an associate’s degree in social sciences.
+Sanders-McMurtry holds a doctorate of philosophy (Ph.D) in Educational Policy Studies, a graduate certificate in women鈥檚 studies, as well as master鈥檚 and bachelor鈥檚 degrees in sociology from Georgia State University.
+A high school dropout, she credits her non-traditional academic journey to her mentors at Pasadena City College, where she completed an associate鈥檚 degree in social sciences.

 Recent campus news

-For the fifth consecutive year, 69¾«Æ·ÊÓƵ College has received the 2024 Higher Education Excellence in Diversity (HEED) Award from Insight Into Diversity.
+For the fifth consecutive year, 69精品视频 College has received the 2024 Higher Education Excellence in Diversity (HEED) Award from Insight Into Diversity.

-Three prominent Black feminist scholars came together at 69¾«Æ·ÊÓƵ in April to discuss gender-based violence, sexual violence and racial violence.
+Three prominent Black feminist scholars came together at 69精品视频 in April to discuss gender-based violence, sexual violence and racial violence.
 The forum took place during the twenty-second annual national Sexual Assault Awareness Month.